GatorIncubator/gatorgrouper/README.md

 As a Python 3 program, GatorGrouper relies on [Pipenv](https://github.com/pypa/pipenv) for the installation of the libraries on which it depends and the creation of the virtual environments in which it runs.
-To install GatorGrader, you should first follow Pipenv's installation instructions.
+To install GatorGrouper, you should first follow Pipenv's installation instructions.
 You should also ensure that you have installed Git on your computer and that you can run Git commands in a terminal window.
-Then, you can type the following command in your terminal window to clone GatorGrader's GitHub
+Then, you can type the following command in your terminal window to clone GatorGrouper's GitHub
 repository:

 ```
 git clone git@github.com:GatorEducator/gatorgrouper.git
 ```

-If you plan to develop new features for GatorGrader or if you want to run the tool's test suite in [Pytest](https://github.com/pytest-dev/pytest), then you will need to install the developer dependencies by typing `pipenv install --dev` in the directory that was cloned.
+If you plan to develop new features for GatorGrouper or if you want to run the tool's test suite in [Pytest](https://github.com/pytest-dev/pytest), then you will need to install the developer dependencies by typing `pipenv install --dev` in the directory that was cloned.
 If you only want to use GatorGrouper,